National Health Center Week 2025: An Advocacy Guide for Providers

 Ron Yee, MD, MBA, FAAFP

-Dr. Ron Yee is the Chief Medical Officer (CMO) of the National Association of Community Health Centers (NACHC).
+Dr. Ron Yee served as the CMO of the National Association of Community Health Centers (NACHC) from 2013 to 2025.
 He received his MD from Oral Roberts University School of Medicine and completed both his family practice residency and chief resident position through UC San Francisco in Fresno, California.

 For over 20 years, Dr. Yee was employed by United Health Centers, an eight-site community-migrant health center in Parlier, California.
 A graduate of the NACHC Excel Leadership Program, Dr. Yee has developed a career-long passion for patient care and communicates a unique blend of clinical practice style efficiency, care team focus, practical financial applications, and organizational transformation.